 Keep tabs on your competition by monitoring their social media profiles.
 What news are they sharing?
 Are they launching new offerings?
 What praise or complaints do their customers express to them?
 What are they posting?
 Which posts are getting the most traction?
 All of this is very valuable information, provided you are monitoring the channels where your competitors are.

 The four factors we’ve identified are important for deciding where to initially focus your social media efforts.
 But once you’re up and running with your social media efforts, it’s important to keep a watchful eye on the results you’re getting.

 Use Google Analytics to track the traffic and conversions you’re getting from each channel.
+Better yet, create your own actionable marketing dashboard to help you spot problems and opportunities.
 Also, use the analytics available on each platform to monitor your engagement and growth statistics.
 Use your findings to know where you need to make adjustments to your strategy and to your allocation of resources.